×

 We asked people in Ericeira if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Ericeira, it's considered rude to rush through meals.
 Portuguese people take their time to enjoy food and conversation, so try not to hurry your dining experience.
 Avoid discussing politics and religion, as these topics can be sensitive and may lead to heated debates.
 Portuguese people value punctuality, so try not to be late for appointments or meetings.
 It's considered impolite to interrupt someone while they're speaking.
 Wait for your turn to speak and listen attentively when others are talking.
 Don't refuse food or drink offered to you, as it's seen as a sign of disrespect.
 If you're full, it's better to accept a small portion rather than declining outright.
 Avoid being loud or boisterous in public places, as Portuguese people generally value quiet and calm behavior.
 Don't forget to say "please" and "thank you" when appropriate.
 Portuguese people are polite and appreciate good manners.
 Avoid wearing beachwear or revealing clothing in town or when visiting religious sites.
 It's considered disrespectful and inappropriate.
 Don't assume everyone speaks English.
 While many Portuguese people do speak English, especially in tourist areas, it's polite to ask if they speak English before starting a conversation.
 Avoid making negative comments about Portugal or comparing it unfavorably to other countries.
 Portuguese people are proud of their country and may take offense to such remarks.
 Lastly, don't forget to respect the local customs and traditions.
-Portuguese people are proud of their culture and appreciate when visitors show interest and respect for it," remarked one expat in Ericeira, Portugal.
+Portuguese people are proud of their culture and appreciate when visitors show interest and respect for it," explained one expat living in Ericeira, Portugal.

 What are medical services in Ericeira like?